Harika-SVL/Shell-Scripting/notes.md

 ### Grep

-* The grep command searches for a ``pattern of characters` in a file or multiple files
+* The grep command searches for a `pattern of characters` in a file or multiple files
 * Syntax
 ```
 grep <token> filename
 ```
 ![Alt text](shots/58.PNG)

-* In most cases we leverage piping concept of linux in using grep
+* In most cases we leverage piping concept of linux in using grep ( | grep )

 ![Alt text](shots/59.PNG)